veo-televisa/libvmod-re/README.rst

 ``VCL_error`` tag, and the match always fails.

-To maintain per-session state about the most recent regex matches, the vmod creates a table at initialization sized to the maximum file descriptor number (``ulimit -n``) defined for Varnish's process owner (since Varnish 3 uses file descriptor numbers as session IDs).
+To maintain per-session state about the most recent regex matches, the vmod creates a table at initialization, sized to the maximum file descriptor number (``ulimit -n``) defined for Varnish's process owner (since Varnish 3 uses file descriptor numbers as session IDs).
 Moreover, it fails an assertion (aborting Varnish) if the